 Although the vast majority of students who earn J.D. degrees from the Law School also meet the requirements for the Wisconsin Diploma Privilege, it is important to note that the actual J.D. degree requirements are not identical to the Diploma Privilege requirements.
 Indeed, it is possible to receive a J.D. degree and not meet the Diploma Privilege requirements.
 In reading the following information about J.D. degree requirements, do not make the mistake of thinking these are the Diploma Privilege requirements (which are themselves discussed at 4.6 below).
 Note: the JD & Diploma Privilege Worksheets at the end of this chapter will assist you in keeping track of both your J.D. degree and Diploma Privilege requirements.

-To graduate with a J.D. degree from the University of Wisconsin Law School, four sets of requirements must be met.
+To graduate with a J.D. degree from the University of Wisconsin Law School, three sets of requirements must be met.
 You must:

-- Meet the residency & course of study requirements.
-See 4.3 below.
+- Satisfy the residency & other requirements described in 4.3 below.

-- Meet the credit/hour & subject requirement.
+- Meet the credit/hour & subject requirements.
 See 4.4 below.

 - Achieve and maintain a requisite grade-point average.
 See 4.5 below.